 - Film: A site relating to the North Korean film industry can be accessed online in North Korea.
 This site is the KorFilm website, which is the official site for the Pyongyang International Film Festival as well as for the country’s film industry.

-- Government: The official government website for North Korea is one of the handful of sites on the North Korean internet.
+- Government: The official government website for North Korea is one of the handfuls of sites on the North Korean Internet.
 This site is Naenara, which translates to ‘my country’.
 This site contains government information, news, resources, and music.

 - Politics: One of the sites available on the internet in North Korea is Rodong Sinmun, which is the official sites for North Korea’s only political party, the Workers’ Party of Korea.

 - Sports: Access to sports news can also be gained on the North Korean Internet via the Sports Chosun website.
 Another sports related website that is available is called Faster Korea, which provides details relating to international sports.

 - Broadcasting: The website for the country’s shortwave broadcaster, Voice of Korea, was also found to be amongst the list of sites available on the North Korean Internet.

 When it comes to accessing the internet, only a few thousand people in the country actually have access.
 The government restricts internet access to its citizens and it is accessed through an intranet facility known as Kwangmyong.
 Although it can be accessed free of charge for those that have a computer, the cost of buying a computer is too high for the average person.
 In addition, government permission has to be gained before you can purchase a computer.
 This means that only a limited number of citizens actually have the necessary equipment with which to go online.
 In fact, it is an easy way to control people with high prices and some internet restrictions.